Investment Managers GIPS compliance and its impact on Asset Owners due diligence. GIPS due diligence questions. GIPS 2020 for private equity funds...

-In our previous article “What are the specificities of due diligence questionnaires when applied to alternative investment funds”, we concentrated on the specificities of the DDQ for Hedge Funds.
+In our previous article “What are the specifics of due diligence questionnaires when applied to alternative investment funds”, we concentrated on the specificities of the DDQ for Hedge Funds.
 In this article, we focus on DDQs for Private Equity Fund Managers.

 Investments in Private Equity funds are by nature long-term and illiquid.
 This puts an additional pressure on institutional investors or LPs (Limited Partners) in order to conduct a thorough due diligence and try to separate luck from skill.
 Manager selection in this asset class is crucial.